 Deadline: March 15th, yearly

 The ECCC Equity, Diversity and Inclusion Undergraduate Scholarships are available to high-school graduates from underrepresented groups, who aim to pursue STEM related fields in post-secondary.
-Each scholarship is $2,000 / year, renewable for a maximum of four years dependent on the availability of funding.
-Applicants must be interested in environmental sciences or environmental engineering
+Each scholarship is $2,000 / year, renewable up to four years, depending on the availability of funding.
+Applicants must be interested in environmental sciences or environmental engineering.

 How to Apply